NunomValdez/backend-project/README.md

 ## Circus Database

-In this project I've made a **Rest API** in Node.js, using Express as the application framework, leveraging a NoSQL database - MongoDB - as means of storing the data.
+In this projectyou can find a **Rest API** in Node.js, using Express as the application framework, leveraging a NoSQL database - MongoDB - as means of storing the data.
 Here you can create, read, update or delete data - CRUD.
 These functions give you the possibility to manage the data in the DataBase, which has all the information about, in this case in particular, a Circus :circus_tent:

 ---
 <!-- In this REST API, information about a circus is managed, which employs several people, all of them with some particularities that make them unique and special.  -->

 #### Database Document example
-In this object you can see the form of a BSON document that populates the "Locations" Collection:
+In this object you can see the form of a JSON document that populates the "Locations" Collection:

 ```
 {
-    "_id": "627a9c2f4fc1091297fc0227",
     "name": "wonder woman",
     "particularity": "The one and only, the One with unusual Strength",
     "shows": [